shanku01/100-Days-of-React/README.md

 # When to use Context
 Context is designed to share data that can be considered “global” for a tree of React components, such as the current authenticated user, theme, or preferred language.

+"""
+If you only want to avoid passing some props through many levels, component composition is often a simpler solution than context.
+"""

+## Day 9

+"""
+Note-
+If you only want to avoid passing some props through many levels, component composition is often a simpler solution than context.
+"""

+"""
+Every Context object comes with a Provider React component that allows consuming components to subscribe to context changes.
+"""